-Nothing else matters if your writing ability is that of a pissed, illiterate octogenarian.
+Nothing else matters if your writing ability is that of a pissed, illiterate welk.

-And yes, I know we all decide what we think brilliant writing is and it will be a fine balance between the content you like to produce and the stuff your audience wants/needs to consume.
+Yes, we each decide what we think brilliant writing is and it’s often a fine balance between the content you like to produce and the stuff your audience wants/needs to consume.
 Engaging content has become a meaningless phrase.
 It certainly isn’t any one thing because every audience will be different.
 Engagement happens when the message hits the right human.

-As an SEO content writer, I think you should be upfront with your audience.
+As an SEO content writer, I believe you should be upfront with your audience.
 Use a style and tone that demonstrates exactly who you are in business.
 Sure, writers have their tricks.
-It’s their job to evoke an emotion, they know power words and aren’t afraid to use them.
-They’re down with dwell time, they can make users hang out on your website a little while longer.
-Just enough time for them to buy all the Disney themed goods in your online store.
+It’s their job to evoke an emotion.
+They know their power words and aren’t afraid to use them.
+They’re down with dwell time and therefore make users hang out on your website a little while longer.

-Hiring a content writer (and a copywriter) will be one of the best business decisions you’ll ever make.
-And if you don’t think it’s important, you’re not serious about getting seen by the people you wish to attract/need to hear the message you’re proclaiming.
+Hiring a writer will be one of the best business decisions you’ll ever make.
+And if you don’t think content is important, you’re not serious about getting seen by the people you wish to attract/need to hear the message you’re proclaiming.
 I don’t mean to dis you, you might have a GCSE in English and write grammatically correct business emails, but that doesn’t make you a content writer.
 Like any skill, it takes know-how and practice.

 2. Target market.

-As a business owner knowing who your product is for is fairly basic stuff.
-You’ve probably researched, tested, and mind mapped your way through a business strategy so there really should be no doubt as to who’s buying your shit.
-At the very least, you sort of know who your potential client is.
+As a business owner, knowing who your product is for is marketing 101.
+You’ve probably researched, tested, and mind-mapped your way through a business strategy so there really should be no doubt as to who’s buying your shit.
+At the very least, you should sort of know who your potential client is.

 Don’t forget your competitors.

 Google your industry keywords and see who’s landing on the first page.
-Nosy around their website and make notes on what they’re doing right, also, what they’re doing wrong.
+Nosy around their websites and make notes on what they’re doing right—also—what they’re doing wrong.
 Pay close attention to their online copy.
 How well is it written?
 How does it make you feel?
 And how clear is the objective?
 Imagine you’re a prospect of theirs, can you figure out what it is they’re selling?
 Is it easy to buy?
 Can you guess what audience they’re appealing to?

 3. Formatted content.